abhijeetsharma200/OpenCV-Wiki/OpenCV-Change-Logs.md

 ### Revised Samples

 - Revised the following deep learning samples: classification, segmentation, object detection, edge detection, tracking, person reid.
-All the samples use a collection of models that can be conveniently downloaded with ‘cd <opencv>/samples/dnn && python3 download_models.py’.
+All the samples use a collection of models that can be conveniently downloaded with `cd <opencv>/samples/dnn && python3 download_models.py`.
 - Added experimental samples for LLM (GPT2) and diffusion (LDM) models.

 ## Migration for 4.x